aluxian/Messenger-for-Desktop/README.md

 ### OS X

 1. Download [whatsie-x.x.x-osx.dmg][LR] or [whatsie-x.x.x-osx.zip][LR]
-2. Open it and drag the app into the `Applications` folder
+2. Open or unzip the file and drag the app into the `Applications` folder

 The app will update automatically.